 To get the best performance and efficiency from this vaporizer it really does benefit from a stir, or else you will get not so much a hotspot but more of a large hot ring.
 It’s an easy one to stir and I recommend doing it while your load is warm, you will get a massive increase in efficiency and extract all available flavor.

-The Tinymight is one of those extra special vaporizers that don’t come along too often.
+The Tinymight is one of those extra special dry herb vapes that don’t come along too often.
 Even after the initial honeymoon phase, I am constantly blown away by the consistently impressive performance that I get from this vaporizer.

 It gives you incredibly pure and super flavorful hits, where you can truly experience the uniqueness of each strain.
 The convection vapour provides effects in spades, and when you want to turn this thing up a little bit it is mind blowing how quickly you can milk up your water piece.